Stories from the House of the Virgin Mary

 This area is not only full of archaeological and architectural wonders, it also holds so many epic stories.
 Stories of significant events that continue to influence and shape civilization thousands of years later.

-We went to The House of the Virgin Mary near Ephesus not on a devout pilgrimage as many do, but in the pursuit of that story.
-Here is a place deemed holy by the Catholic Church and stands also as a shrine for Muslims.
-It is the reported place where Mary was taken by Saint John to live out her days.
+We went to the House of the Virgin Mary near Ephesus, not on a devout pilgrimage as many do, but in the pursuit of that story.
+Here is a place deemed holy by the Catholic Church and also a shrine for Muslims.
+It is the reported place where Saint John took Mary to live out her days.

 There is much dispute over her presence as no firm evidence exists to carry the claim.
-The house was actually only discovered in the 19th century when a German nun saw it in a series of visions; from those visions she was able to give directions to its whereabouts and details of its construction.
-As it goes against the original belief of Mary’s Assumption being near Jerusalem and there is no archaeological evidence to support it, the claim has not been officially accepted.
+The house was actually only discovered in the 19th century when a German nun saw it in a series of visions; from those visions, she was able to give directions to its whereabouts and details of its construction.
+As it goes against the original belief that Mary’s Assumption was near Jerusalem and that there was no archaeological evidence to support it, the claim has not been officially accepted.
 Regardless, many believe it to be so – several Popes have visited, and pilgrims descend on it annually every 15th of August.

 Pete and I arrived early and were the first ones on site.
 I was grateful for this, preferring to observe such places in peace, void of whispers and the usual jostling for space.